KBSB4/VirtualPiano/README.md

 This (student) project has been commisioned by Windesheim

 ## Building
-Build a release exe with the following command `dotnet publish -r win-x64 /p:PublishSingleFile=true /p:UseAppHost=true /p:IncludeNativeLibrariesForSelfExtract=true --output "C:\tmp\pianohero"`
+Build a release executable with the following command: `dotnet publish -r win-x64 /p:PublishSingleFile=true /p:UseAppHost=true /p:IncludeNativeLibrariesForSelfExtract=true --output "C:\tmp\pianohero"`

 After that these files are required to run:
 * Wpfview.exe